xtreamsrl/interviews-back-end-assignment/readme.md

 ### Problem Domain

 Your task is to build the backend for **FreshCart Market**, a simple grocery e-commerce website, where you can search for products, add to a cart, and pay for the products.

-The store has also a membership reward program: you gather points based on the amount spent and you can use them to get discounts.
-We need to focus on the customer part instead of the admin part that handles product list and available quantity.
-This part can be directly manipulated in the database.
-Do not consider authentication or sign in, imagine if the user that is interacting with the system is always the same.
+The store also has a membership reward program: based on what you spend, you get points that you can use to get discounts.

+For the sake of this assignment, let's focus on creating the **customer** part instead of the **admin** part ( which handles all the products and their available quantities): the **admin** part can be directly manipulated in the database.

+Do not consider authentication,sign in or multiple users: for simplicity, imagine the user that is interacting with the system is always the same.

-#### Challenge #1
+#### Challenge #1: Available Products

-Design an API to get the list of products available.
-Each product should have a name, an image, a price, the available quantity, and a category.
-The API is directly used in the Frontend of FreshCart Market, so consider the possible heavy load that receiving the whole list can generate and find a solution
+Design an API to get the list of the available products.
+Each product should have a name, an image, a price and the available quantity, and a category.
+The frontend of FreshCart Market (which you don't need to develop) will use this API directly: consider the possible heavy load that receiving a large list of product can generate and propose a solution.

-#### Challenge #2
+#### Challenge #2: Categories and Search

-The website can be also explored by category, so it has a left panel where the user can see all the categories and the number of products available in that category.
-When you click on the category the user can see all the products of that category.
-In the UI there is also an input that can be used to search for a specific product.
+The FreshCart website can be also explored by category: there is a left panel where the user can see all the categories and the number of products available in that category.
+When users click on the category, they can see all the products for that category.
+There is also an input that can be used to search for a specific product.
+Design an API (or multiple APIs) to allow these features.

-#### Challenge #3
+#### Challenge #3: Order & Payment

+It's time to implement the order and payment part.
+The user can add products to the cart and then place the order.
+The order should contain the list of products and the quantity.
-For simplicity, the order and pay API receives all the products and the quantity together with the credit card.
-An external service must be used to get the money from the user.
-If the user has enough money the order is placed.
+For simplicity, the API receives all this info together with the credit card details.
+If the user has enough money, the API will return a success message, otherwise, it will return an error message.
+An external service must be used to get the money from the user: you can find the swagger documentation in the file `payment-service.yaml`.

+#### Challenge #4: Reward Program

+For every euro spent, the user receives 1 reward point.
+25 points equals 1 euro discount.
+Update the order placement API (Challenge #3) to update points on every placed order.
+Also update such API to allow the user to use the points to get a discount on the order.
+Moreover, there are some special products that increase the amount of points earned: such property must be set in the product catalog.

-#### Challenge #4
+#### Challenge #5: Discounts

-For every euro spent the user receives 1 point in the membership, and you can exchange 25 points for 1 euro of discount.
-Update the order placement API to update points on every placed order and check if the user wants to use its points to get a discount while paying.
-Moreover, there are special products that if present in the order, increase the amount of points assigned by a quantity specified in the product catalog itself.

-#### Challange #5
-Every grocery has some temporary discounts.
-FreshCart Market needs to consider that the administrator will insert in a table a list of products together with a percentage discount that will be applied only to a specific date range.
+Every grocery store has some temporary discounts.
+FreshCart Market needs to consider that the administrator will insert in a table a list of products together with a percentage discount that will be valid only for a specific date range.
 Update the system to include this information in the whole process.

 ## How to run